Why You Should Use a Leadership Capability Framework When Developing Leaders

 A leadership framework allows you to evaluate talent for promotion and development using markers of skills and proficiency.
 Without one, selection can be a highly subjective process or based on past performance rather than future capabilities.

-High-achieving individual contributors don’t always have great people management skills right out of the gate, least of all because individual contributors are responsible for themselves and to others.
-A good pick could go unnoticed (and eventually leave out of attrition) without a way to assess leadership potential.
+High-achieving individuals don’t always have great people management skills right out of the gate, least of all because individual contributors are responsible for themselves and to others.
+A good pick could go unnoticed (and eventually leave out of attrition) without a way of assessing leadership capability.

 A leadership framework further enables better self-awareness as much as it does good feedback.
 Closing the gap between perceived performance and actual impact means you’ve got more effective leaders, who are the lynchpins to a high-performing organisations.